Film Photos From a 7,500 Mile Road Trip Across North America

-8 states, 5 provinces, and 7500 miles traveled as one photographer aims to escape the rhythm of daily life
+8 states, 5 provinces, and too many rolls of film as one photographer aims to escape the rhythm of daily life

 Medium Format 6x7” Negative Kodak Portra 400 Film

-In June 2016, I started a road trip from Toronto to the west coast with the intention of experiencing a variety of locations while detaching from the rhythm of daily life—but mostly I just wanted to go back to the mountains and enjoy the Pacific Ocean again.
+I started in Toronto and headed west with the intention of experiencing a variety of locations while detaching from the rhythm of daily life—but mostly I just wanted to go back to the mountains and enjoy the Pacific Ocean again.

 During three weeks on the road I drove for more than 7,500 miles, passing through Ontario, Michigan, Iowa, South Dakota, Wyoming, Montana, Idaho, Oregon, Washington, British Columbia, Alberta, Saskatchewan, Manitoba, and back to Ontario.
 Sometimes it's hard to explain how you lose the perception of time while on such a trip, but while driving for so long, one tends to get into a unique repetitive mode.